-Recommendation for Admission to Degree4.
-Having considered the results of the candidate's work in the prescribed course of study the Committee shall recommend whether or not the candidate should be admitted to the degree.
+4. Having considered the results of the candidate's work in the prescribed course of study the Committee shall recommend whether or not the candidate should be admitted to the degree.

-Fees 5.
-An approved candidate shall pay such fees as may be determined from time to time by the Council.
+5. An approved candidate shall pay such fees as may be determined from time to time by the Council.

-Master of Physics (MPhysics)1.
-The degree of Master of Physics by formal course work may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Science (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed an approved program of advanced study.
+1. The degree of Master of Physics by formal course work may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Science (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed an approved program of advanced study.

-Qualifications 2.
-(1) An applicant for registration shall hold an approved degree of Bachelor with Class I or Class II Honours in Physics.
+2. (1) An applicant for registration shall hold an approved degree of Bachelor with Class I or Class II Honours in Physics.